 The California Environmental Quality Act (CEQA) requires state and local agencies to identify the significant environmental impacts of their actions and to avoid or mitigate those impacts, if feasible.
 When SMUD is designated as a "lead agency," meaning it is in charge of those projects, we are required to file CEQA reports and obtain public comments on the projects when available.

 The Draft IS/MND analyzes the potential environmental effects associated with the proposed Project in accordance with the California Environmental Quality Act (CEQA).
 In accordance with Section 15072 of the CEQA Guidelines, SMUD has prepared this Notice of Intent (NOI) to provide responsible agencies and other interested parties with notice of the availability of the Draft IS/MND and to solicit comments and concerns regarding environmental issues associated with the proposed Project.
-For more information, visit the project webpage.
+For more information, visit the 59th Street Demolition and Remediation Project webpage.

 - View Final Initial Study and Mitigated Negative Declaration

-- Appendix A: Revised Draft Inital Study and Mitigated Negative Declaration
+- View Draft Initial Study and Mitigated Negative Declaration

-SMUD is proposing an Operations, Maintenance, and New Construction Habitat Conservation Plan (HCP) that will provide the basis for permits by California Department of Fish and Wildlife (CDFW) (2081) and U.S. Fish and Wildlife Service (USFWS) (10(a)(1)(B)) for 30 years of coverage for 15 plant and animal species.
-SMUD plans to prepare an environmental impact report (EIR) for the project to satisfy the requirements of the California Environmental Quality Act (CEQA) (Public Resources Code [PRC] Section 21000 et seq.), and will serve as the lead agency for CEQA compliance.
+SMUD plans to prepare an environmental impact report (EIR) for the project to satisfy the requirements of the California Environmental Quality Act (CEQA) (Public Resources Code [PRC] Section 21000 et seq.) and will serve as the lead agency for CEQA compliance.
+Throughout the CEQA process, SMUD will work closely with Placer County because the County will play a substantial role in the project as the issuer of project entitlements.